Comparing first and second mortgage terms in Australia

 Legal advice for second mortgages

-Because second mortgage loans are more expensive than a first mortgage loan, most private lenders perform greater due diligence.
+Because second mortgages are more expensive than a first mortgage loan, most private lenders perform greater due diligence.
 This requires borrowers to take independent legal advice and may require a borrower to confirm they have taken independent financial advice as well.
 Second mortgage lenders will also perform greater DD regarding the exit strategy of the loan.

 Real estate trends affecting second mortgages in Australia